-There have been no financing arrangements whereby our Promoters, members of our Promoter Group or our Directors and their relatives have financed the purchase by any other person of securities of our Company, other than in the normal course of business, from the date of approval of the Scheme by the NCLT on August 7, 2024 till the date of this Information Memorandum.
+There have been no financing arrangements whereby our Promoters, members of our Promoter Group or our Directors and their relatives have financed the purchase by any other person of securities of our Company, other than in the normal course of business, from the date of approval of the Scheme by the NCLT on August 7, 2024 till the date of this Draft Information Memorandum.

-Weighted average price at which the Equity Shares were acquired by our Promoters in the one year preceding the date of this Information Memorandum
+Weighted average price at which the Equity Shares were acquired by our Promoters in the one year preceding the date of this Draft Information Memorandum allotted pursuant to the Scheme

-The weighted average price at which Equity Shares were acquired by our Promoters in the one year preceding the date of this Information Memorandum is:
+The weighted average price at which Equity Shares were acquired by our Promoters in the one year preceding the date of this Draft Information Memorandum is:

-Name No. of Equity Shares acquired Weighted average price per Equity Share (in INR)
+No. of Equity Shares acquired Weighted average price per Equity Share (in INR)

-Mr. Hari Shanker Bhartia 20,873 NA
+20,873 NA

-Mr. Shyam Sunder Bhartia 72,825 NA
+72,825 NA

+20,873